The Reaction Between Copper Oxide and Hydrochloric Acid: A Comprehensive Exploration

 CuO(s) + 2HCl(aq) → CuCl₂(aq) + H₂O(l)

 This equation clearly shows the reactants (copper(II) oxide and hydrochloric acid) and the products (copper(II) chloride and water).
-The stoichiometry of the reaction indicates that one mole of copper(II) oxide reacts with two moles of hydrochloric acid to produce one mole of copper(II) chloride and one mole of water.
+Plus, the stoichiometry of the reaction indicates that one mole of copper(II) oxide reacts with two moles of hydrochloric acid to produce one mole of copper(II) chloride and one mole of water.
 This ratio is crucial for performing stoichiometric calculations, such as determining the amount of reactants needed to produce a specific amount of product or vice versa.

 The Reaction Mechanism: A Step-by-Step Look